mariusforreal/fully-automated-pipeline/README.md

     - Instance type: t2.micro
     - Security Group (Open): 3000 and 22 to 0.0.0.0/0
     - Key pair: Select or create a new keypair
-    - User data (Copy the following user data): https://github.com/cvamsikrishna11/devops-fully-automated/blob/installations/grafana-setup.sh
+    - User data (Copy the following user data): https://github.com/mariusforreal/fully-automated-pipeline-infra-scripts/blob/main/README.md
     - Launch Instance

 8) ###### Slack
-    - **Join the slack channel https://join.slack.com/t/devopsfullyau-r0x2686/shared_invite/zt-1nzxt7e9z-ChDASWBOysUpa3tH5gi95A**
+    - **Join the slack channel (Create Channel and add if needed)
-    - **Join into the channel "#team-devops"**
+    - **Join into the channel "#channel-name"**
-    - Generate Team Subdomain & Integration Token Credential ID (workspace --> channel --> drop-down --> integrations --> Add an App --> Jenkins CI --> Click on Install/View --> Configuration --> Add to Slack --> Select Channel #team-devops --> Store Team subdomain & Integration Token Credential ID which can be used later on)
+    - Generate Team Subdomain & Integration Token Credential ID (workspace --> channel --> drop-down --> integrations --> Add an App --> Jenkins CI --> Click on Install/View --> Configuration --> Add to Slack --> Select Channel #channel-name --> Store Team subdomain & Integration Token Credential ID which can be used later on)

 ### Jenkins setup
 1) #### Access Jenkins